 “`

-• Use Intersection Observer: This allows you to load elements as they enter the viewport, preventing layout shifts from occurring as elements load in.
+attributes to load non-essential scripts asynchronously after page load.
+This prevents them from impacting page layout. - Use Intersection Observer: This allows you to load elements as they enter the viewport, preventing layout shifts from occurring as elements load in.

 Optimizing CLS may require making changes to both your CSS and JavaScript.
 But improving the user experience and search ranking of your site will make the effort worth it.
 With some experimentation, you’ll be well on your way to understanding and controlling layout shifts.